Pole Dancing Gear — Your Guide to Poles, Shoes, Grip, Mats & More

 Today's pole dancing gear can help you stay safe, reduce injuries, and keep you more comfortable while you're learning, practicing and even performing.
 Of course, the right gear can also help you look and feel your best, which is important too!

 From grip aids and crash mats to special pole dance clothing, shoes, and more, there's plenty of gear to choose from.
-Let's take a look at some general categories, with links to dive deeper if you see something that interests you.
+To help you find what you need, let's start by taking a look at some general categories, with links to dive deeper if something clicks for you.

 And for those who know exactly what they're looking for, here's a handy table of contents so you can jump right to the gear you're after...